Part of the DETECT Playbook ← Return to Hub

 1. MAC Address Whitelisting

 The switch or IDS monitors the Media Access Control (MAC) address of every connected device.
-If a MAC address appears that is not on the “White List,” an alarm is sent to the Syslog server.
+If a MAC appears that is not on the inventory, an alarm is triggered.

 2. DHCP Lease Monitoring